 At Winslow Church of England School, we explicitly teach, model and expect high standards of manners, behaviour and mutual support.
 Our pupils and wider school community regularly show compassion and active support for those less fortunate than themselves: at home and abroad.

-Our vision is ‘Let your light shine’ and this is explored in lessons and assemblies and includes:
+Our vision is ‘Let your light shine’ and this is explored in lessons and Collective Worship and includes:

 - Participation (in school events, school democracy, community).